yellowberryHN/redive/docs/guide.md

 * Navigate back to the Windows Components section, and select `Windows Defender`.
 * Double click on `Turn off Windows Defender` and set it to `Enabled` as well.

-You should now reboot the machine **from the Start Menu** to make sure all of the changes have saved correctly.
+You should now reboot the machine **from the Start Menu** to make sure all the changes have saved correctly.
 > WARNING: Do not power cycle the cab until after the computer has shut down, as the changes may not save correctly.

 ----